-At their regular meeting on June 24 and their work session on June 18, the Board of Supervisors reviewed these renderings of a potential new Township Building to be located on the Barnard House property on S. Wawaset Road:
+Building on the work done in the past decade, the Board of Supervisors is considering options for the Barnard House property at 650 S. Wawaset Road.
+At their regular meeting on June 24 and their work session on June 18, the Board of Supervisors reviewed these renderings of a potential new Township Building to be located on the property:

 View the presentation boards from the October 23, 2018 Work Session on Facilities Improvement Options: